Documentation: Merged Academic Corpus

 Patent citations

-Each MAC article is assigned general research fields and specific research subfields.
-For example, an article might be assigned to medicine (field) or cancer research (subfield).
+• Each MAC article is assigned general research disciplines and specific research fields.
+For example, an article might be assigned to Medicine (discipline) or Cancer Research (field).

-Each field and subfield has a relevance score indicating how relevant the article is to that field or subfield.
-We use a set of models to generate each article's relevance score for every field and subfield we monitor.
+• Each discipline and field has a relevance score indicating how relevant the article is to that discipline or field.
+We use a set of models to generate each article's relevance score for every discipline and field we monitor.

-We designate the three top-scoring fields and three top-scoring subfields as the article's overall fields and subfields.
-These article-level identifications are used across many ETO tools - for example, to identify cluster fields and subfields in the RC Cluster Dataset or to generate field- or subfield-wide article counts in the Research Almanac.
+• We designate the three top-scoring disciplines and three top-scoring fields as the article's overall disciplines and fields.
+These article-level identifications are used across many ETO tools - for example, to identify cluster disciplines and fields in the RC Cluster Dataset or to generate discipline- or field-wide article counts in the Research Almanac.

-Finally, we designate each article’s highest-scoring research field as that article’s overall field.
-This overall field is used (for example) to generate cluster colors in the Map of Science.
+• The highest-scoring of an article's three research disciplines is designated as that article’s overall discipline, and is used (for example) to generate cluster colors in the Map of Science.

-In addition to research fields and subfields, each MAC article is classified as relevant or not to certain emerging technology topics, such as artificial intelligence and cybersecurity.
+• In addition to research disciplines and fields, each MAC article is classified as relevant or not to certain emerging technology subjects, such as artificial intelligence and cybersecurity.

 Unique identifiers